Table of contents:

-Reading is one of the most important components of any language, and it is an essential tool for lifelong learning.
-The goal of reading is comprehension.
+Reading is one of the most critical components of any language and an essential tool for lifelong learning.
+Reading comprehension is the heart and goal of reading.

-Reading comprehension refers to a reader’s ability to successfully interpret a text.
+Reading comprehension refers to a reader’s ability to interpret a text successfully.
 Mikulecky and Jeffries point out that reading comprehension means making sense of what readers read and connecting the ideas in the text to what they already know.
-Duffy simply defines reading comprehension as the essence of reading because if we do not understand the message, we are not reading.
+Duffy defines reading comprehension as the essence of reading because if we do not understand the message, we are not reading.

 What is the difference between literal and inferential comprehension?

 Literal comprehension is a reader’s understanding of the events and information in a text.
 To test it, you can ask a child questions like “what happened?” or “where did it happen?”
 Answers to these questions are all available in the text itself.

 Inferential comprehension depends on literal comprehension but goes further.
 This is the reader’s ability to form judgments that make sense (inferences) about the text, the author, or aspects of the text.
 For example, questions about the moral of a story or the writer’s intentions rely on inferential comprehension.
 Before one can deal with text at the inferential level, the literal level has to be automatic and effortless.

 By age six to seven, children should be sensitive to such characteristics of stories as the main character, sequence of events, inferences, the motives and feelings of characters, and sentence order.
 As they age, children should be more efficient at recognizing and recalling facts, recognizing and inferring main themes and relationships, drawing conclusions, making judgments and generalizations, predicting outcomes, applying what they have learned, and following directions.
 The intermediate grades’ comprehension goals address these abilities and those required for independent study: skimming, using reference materials, outlining, summarizing, altering reading rate and focus as the purpose of reading changes, use of headings, note-taking, and so on.